-Contract Value Procedure Who can approve? £0 <£100 School can purchase with a PO SBM £100 < £500 School should obtain at least 3 telephone/catalogue/website quotes SBM £500 < £10,000 School should obtain at least 3 written quotes Head teacher £10,000 < £20,000 (primary) £10,000 < £25,000 (secondary) School should obtain at least 3 written quotes Resources/finance committee or governing body £20,000 <,£60,000 ( primary) £25,000 < £60,000 (secondary) School should obtain at least 3 written quotes, including one from a local supplier, and contract need to be signed by LA LA and governing body £60,000 >£100,000 School should seek advice from the LA in first instance.
-Obtain at least 3 written quotes, including one from a local supplier, and contract need to be signed by LA LA and governing body More than £100,000 School should seek advice from the LA LA
+Contract Value Procedure Who can approve? £0 <£100 School can purchase with a PO SBM £100 < £500 School should obtain at least three telephone / catalogue / website quotes SBM £500 < £10,000 School should obtain at least three written quotes Head teacher £10,000 < £20,000 (primary) £10,000 < £25,000 (secondary) School should obtain at least three written quotes Resources/finance committee or governing body £20,000 <,£60,000 (primary) £25,000 < £60,000 (secondary) School should obtain at least three written quotes, including one from a local supplier, and contract need to be signed by LA LA and governing body

+£60,000 >£100,000 School should seek advice from the LA in first instance.
+Obtain at least three written quotes, including one from a local supplier, and contract need to be signed by LA LA and governing body More than £100,000 School should seek advice from the LA LA

-The governing body may enter into capital expenditure and leasing contracts and agreements, but they are subject to the director of education and the strategic director of finance and governance, whose permissions must be obtained in advance of any such agreement being entered in to.
+The governing body may enter into capital expenditure and leasing contracts and agreements, but they are subject to the Director of Children's Services and the Strategic Director, Resources, whose permissions must be obtained in advance of any such agreement being entered in to.